WillPresley/hosts/alternates/fakenews-gambling-porn-social/readme.md

 [`extensions`](https://github.com/StevenBlack/hosts/tree/master/extensions)  folder tree where you will find the data for `fakenews`, `social`, `gambling`, and `porn` extension data that we maintain and provide for you.

 ## Generate your own unified hosts file

+To generate your own unified hosts file you will need Python 3.7 or later.

 First install the dependencies with: